Reyazahm/Pancap/README.md

 ## 🚀 Training
 We use the pretrained ASMv2 model as initialization, so users should first download the [stage2-trained checkpoint](https://huggingface.co/OpenGVLab/ASMv2) from ASMv2.
 Then, use the following script to run the training code.
+You should modify the paths of DATA_ROOT and SAVE_CKPT before running the code.

 ```shell
 bash scripts/pancapchain_train.sh